Reconciliation of Bayes and empirical Bayes interval estimation with application to small area estimation: Desired prior and its propriety

 In this section, we provide our result on the propriety of the matching prior in \eqref{finalprior}.
 For prior $\pi_i(A),$ we define its propriety as the condition when the posterior is proper, given by

 where $\pi_i(A|y)$ is the posterior of $A$ defined as

 with $L_\text{RE}(A)$ being the REML likelihood of $A$ (cf. \eqref{prop1}).
 We provide the result on propriety in Theorem \ref{Th3}.
 To this end, we show that for a specific range of the number of small areas, the matching prior from Theorem \ref{Th2}, yields a proper posterior under mild conditions. \begin{theorem} Suppose that that the regularity conditions R$3$-R$5$ hold.
-Then under the model M$2$, the prior $\pi_i(A)$ in \eqref{finalprior} satisfies the propriety condition in \eqref{post} provided $m > p + 4$. \end{theorem}
+Then under the model M$2$, the prior $\pi_i(A)$ in \eqref{finalprior} satisfies the propriety condition in \eqref{post} provided $m > p + 2$. \end{theorem}

 The proof of Theorem \ref{Th3} is deferred to Appendix \ref{sec:app_th}.
 Since the matching prior in \eqref{finalprior} is same for both $I_i^\text{N}$ and $I_i^{\text{YL}}$, the propriety condition also remains the same.
-Interestingly, the propriety condition matches with the positivity condition of $\tilde{A}_i$, discussed in Remark \ref{rem: pos}.
+Moreover, our propriety condition of $m>p+2$ matches exactly with that of \cite{DattaRaoSmith2005}.
+Interestingly, this propriety condition is different than the positivity condition of $\tilde{A}_i$, discussed in Remark \ref{rem: pos}.

-\subsection{Special cases}
+\section{Special cases}

-In this section we discuss two important special cases of the model M$1$ -- the two-level model with no covariates, and the balanced case of the model M$1$.
+In this section we discuss two important special cases of the model M$1$ -- the two-level model with no covariates given by M$3$, and the balanced case given by M$4$.
+We provide below in Table \ref{tab:model_summary}, a short summary of the four models M1 to M4, discussed in this article.

-\subsubsection{Two-level model without covariates}
+\subsection{Two-level model without covariates}

 We consider the two-level model with $x_i'\beta = 0$, also termed as the common mean model with mean zero.
-This special case is of particular importance, since \cite{efron1973stein} provided an EB justification of the James–Stein estimator using a balanced case of this model ($D_i = 1,\; i = 1, \cdots, m$).
+This special case is of particular importance, since \citet{efron1973stein} provided an EB justification of the James–Stein estimator using a balanced case of this model ($D_i = 1,\; i = 1, \cdots, m$).
 However, we consider the unbalanced case, where the $1^\text{st}$ level of the model M$1$ in \eqref{model_1} remains the same, whereas the $2^\text{nd}$ and $3^\text{rd}$ levels given by \eqref{model_2} and \eqref{model_3}, respectively, simplify to